libimobiledevice/libplist/README.md

 # libplist

-*A small portable C library to handle Apple Property List files in binary or XML format.*
+*A small portable C library to handle Apple Property List files in binary, XML, JSON, or OpenStep format.*

 ![](https://github.com/libimobiledevice/libplist/workflows/build/badge.svg)

 ## Features

-The project provides an interface to read and write plist files in binary or XML format alongside a command-line utility named `plistutil`.
+The project provides an interface to read and write plist files in binary, XML, JSON, or OpenStep format alongside a command-line utility named `plistutil`.

 Some key features are:

-- **Formats:** Supports binary and XML format
+- **Formats:** Supports binary, XML, JSON, and OpenStep format
 - **Utility:** Provides a `plistutil` utility for the command-line
 - **Python:** Provides Cython based bindings for Python
 - **Tested:** Uses fuzzing and data compliance tests